On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Introduction

-In this paper, we consider the \emph{dimensional indices} of chemical data a CRN would produce and how it manifests in a series of spectroscopic measurements.
+In this paper, we consider the \emph{dimensional indices} of chemical data a CRN would produce and how it manifests in a series of (e.g. spectroscopic) measurements.
 The first dimension we discuss is the number of discernible independent reactions, $d= \#$ measured variables $-\#$ constraints.
-First, we derive what we call the \emph{co-production law}, which captures emergent non-integer conservation laws and broken cycles due to collinear reactions, and demonstrate that it resolves a conundrum posed by an anomalous conservation law recently discovered\cite{Liu_PRE_2024}.
-Subsequently, we derive one dimension law for concealed species and another one for indistinguishable species.
-Finally, we describe how determining these dimensions from the experimental data relates portions of data to specific parts of the CRN structure.
-An overview of important quantities can be found in the glossary in Appendix \ref{subsection:glossary}.
+First, we derive what we call the \emph{co-production law}, which captures emergent non-integer conservation laws and broken cycles due to collinear reactions.
+We demonstrate that it resolves a conundrum posed by an anomalous conservation law recently discovered\cite{Liu_PRE_2024}, and apply it to derive new expressions for mechanisms in chemistry and models in statistical physics.
+One major application, elucidating CRN structure, is briefly illustrated, and developed further in our companion paper \cite{blokhuis2024ejoc}.
+We then derive deeper structural links between coproduction and other integer quantities in CRN theory, resulting in the coproduction-linkage law (CLL), which allows for quick visual elucidation of all instances of coproduction, and their structural causes.
+Subsequently, we apply the same methodology to derive a dimensional law for "concealed" species i.e. species that are not measured directly and another one for indistinguishable (i.e. quantified, but not disentangled) species.
+We illustrate these results through examples using literature data and literature CRNs.
+In our companion paper\cite{blokhuis2024ejoc}, we describe how determining these dimensions from the experimental data relates portions of data to specific parts of the CRN structure.

+Finally, since a large variety of models can be treated as CRNs or readily mapped to them, our results have bearing well beyond chemical data.
+We make this point explicit by looking at several models in statistical physics - where these types of results have so far rarely been used - and show how our results provide new tools to study them.
+We consider the random-sequential adsorption of n-mers on a discrete lattice of size L. Due to co-production, this process has $n$ conservation laws constraining the dynamics, and we provide exact expressions for these conservation laws for arbitrary $L,n$.
+Our new conservation laws let us explicitly and easily calculate the statistics of this class of 1d adsorbtion models.
+Further applications and extensions are provided in the appendix.

+Our paper is organized as follows.
+Sec.
+II a motivating example of the phenomenology of emergent conservation laws due to pairs of linearly dependent reactions (co-production).
+In Sec.
+III we introduce the stoichiometric matrix formalism and procedures by which we can build a theory.
+Sec.
+IV formalizes co-production and emergent conservation laws through index laws.
+Sec.
+V introduces the dimensionality of chemical data and the effect of factors like concealed species and coproduction.
+Sec.
+VI discusses the experimental observation of data dimension.
+Sec.
+VII Applies insights from co-production and its index laws to models in statistical physics.
+Sec.
+VIII provides a broader discussion of our results and the literature.